 The school has historically kept paper-based records with detailed chronologies recognised as "effective" with "a fastidious approach to recording incidents, liaising with parents and following up concerns".
-Over the course of this year the school will be moving towards the electronic system, 'My concern'.
+The school is now operating the electronic system 'MyConcern'.

 9. Allegations against staff